 By embracing impermanence and becoming true shape-shifters, protean businesses will not only endure, they’ll come to dominate large segments of the global economy.
 Provocative and pragmatic, The Future Arrived Yesterday is a dynamic blueprint for a tumultuous economic age.

-MICHAEL S. MALONE is one of Silicon Valley’s most influential commentators on the nexus of technology and business.
-Currently a columnist for ABCNews.com, he is the author of Bill & Dave, the coauthor of The Virtual Corporation, and a regular… More about Michael Malone
+Michael Malone is one of Silicon Valley’s most influential commentators on the nexus of technology and business.
+Currently a columnist for ABCNews.com, he is the author of Bill & Dave, the coauthor of The Virtual Corporation, and a regular contributor to the Wall… More about Michael Malone